PhotoPay/photopay-android/README.md

 	- if they are not, edit the `enabled-features.cmake` to correct which features need to be included in build and then select `Build -> Refresh Linked C++ Projects` in Android Studio menu
 4. Open `Build Variants` pane and make sure `release` is selected for module `LibPhotoPay`
 5. In Android Studio menu, select `Build -> Build APK`
-6. After several minutes (depedending of CPU speed of your computer), customised build will appear as `LibPhotoPay/build/outputs/aar/LibPhotoPay-release.aar`.
+6. After several minutes (depedending on your CPU speed), customised build will appear as `LibPhotoPay/build/outputs/aar/LibPhotoPay-release.aar`.
 Use that AAR in your app instead of the default one.

 #### Warning:

 Attempt to use feature within your app which was not enabled in customised build will result with your app crashing at the moment it tries to use that feature.

-### Troubleshooting:
+### Common issues

 #### Getting `UnsatisfiedLinkError` when using customised build, while everything works OK with generic build